ArnaudBand/Oop_school_library/README.md

 # School Library

-> School Library app: Refact a form of UI for your school library app.
+> School Library app: Preserve the data from your app and load preserved data on startup.

 ## Built With